 How to Earn United Miles:

-- United is a Chase Ultimate Rewards transfer partner.
+- United is a Chase Ultimate Rewards 1:1 airline transfer partner.

-- Earn more miles with dining rewards, the United shopping portal, and the MPX app.
+- Earn United miles, as well, with dining rewards, the United shopping portal, and the MPX app.

 JetBlue is not a member of any airline alliance.
 But, if getting to Ecuador with airline miles is a top priority, the True Blue loyalty program should not be overlooked.